How to Write Accounts Receivable Procedures

 Let’s continue that crucial theme of time with another major source on your balance sheet; specifically, accounts receivable, or “A/R”.
 If you have $500,000 or more in accounts receivable, then by compressing the accounts receivable cycle you will generate cash.
 It is all about time.

 Why?
 Because if we focus on reducing your average days collection by 50%, your accounts receivable balance will fall to $250,000.
 The result?
 An extra $250,000 in your bank account!

 A service organization with $700,000 in average A/R balances needed assistance, so we examined their A/R function to understand and quantify the workflow and workload issues.
 Next, we designed and implemented a process to improve A/R performance.

 The metrics we developed reduced their “over 60” accounts receivable by 85% and their overall A/R balance by 50% within 90 days of implementing the new procedures.
-With these new processes and reports, the company now tracks Average Days Collection and past due rather than just Days Sales Outstanding (DSO) as the measure of their collection effectiveness.
+With these new accounts receivable processes and reports, the company now tracks Average Days Collection and past due rather than just Days Sales Outstanding (DSO) as the measure of their collection effectiveness.

 The result: an extra $350,000 in cash!
 Again, it’s obvious what a crucial role time plays and how an increase in velocity and discipline directly lead to increases in efficiency and cash savings.
 So, how can you use time to your advantage?